Bernard-Dugas/r.diag/README.md

  e) Manipulations on Fourrier or Spherical harmonics data
  f) Time-series manipulations

- Once installed, documentation .txt files and a few .html files can be found in the /man/pdoc sub-directory.
-Each R.DIAG commands is thus documented.
-In particular, the /man/pdoc/index.html file holds a desciption of the packages and a few of the basic arguments and environment variables that it responds to.
+ Once installed, a documentation .txt file for each R.DIAG command and a few .html files can be found in the man/pdoc directory.
+Each R.DIAG command is thus documented.
+In particular, the man/pdoc/index.html file holds another description of the package but also of the basic arguments and environment variables that it responds to.
 The .txt files are only available in English while the .html file are in French at this time.

  In addition to the toolkit, a conversion tool for either the CCCma or CMC/RPN file formats to/from the NetCDF v3 file format is included.